In this document:

 If the customer chooses to pay through PayPal, they redirect to the PayPal portal after clicking the Confirm and Pay button.

-We hold the appointment for 10 minutes to give them time to finish logging in and confirming their payment.
+We hold the appointment through a Pending Period to give them time to finish logging in and confirming their payment.

-When a user pays through PayPal, SSA does not immediately know if the payment is successful because PayPal redirects the user to the Checkout Page.
-Every appointment that uses PayPal Checkout is initially marked as Pending Payment.
+When a user pays through Stripe or PayPal, SSA does not immediately know if the payment is successful because the plugin is waiting for payment confirmation from Stripe or PayPal.
+Every appointment that uses the Payment feature is initially marked as Pending Payment.

-While SSA is waiting to hear back from PayPal, SSA will start a timer.
-If the plugin doesn’t hear back from PayPal in 7 days, the appointment is marked as Abandoned.
+While SSA is waiting to hear back from Stripe or PayPal, SSA will start a timer.
+If the plugin doesn’t hear back from the payment gateway in a set amount of time, the appointment is marked as Abandoned.

-But, if PayPal lets SSA know the payment is complete and it was successful, SSA will mark the appointment as Booked.
+But, if Stripe or PayPal lets SSA know the payment is complete and that it was successful, SSA will mark the appointment as Booked.

 Visit our other guide on how to Manage Payments for Bookings to learn more about how an admin will see payment information in the appointment details page and how to best handle refunds.